 Happy (Enough) Holidays

-But before you start making elaborate plans, let me gently caution: Don’t add more stress for yourself.
-This year has been stressful enough; we know that stress is not good for MS and can even cause worsening of symptoms.
+Yes, while the holiday season is one of the most joyful times of the year, it is also one of the busiest and potentially most stressful.
+Before you start making elaborate plans this year, let me gently caution: Try not to add more stress for yourself.
+This year (and the last!) has been stressful enough; we know that stress is not good for MS and can even cause worsening of symptoms.

 Maybe this holiday, we can just do enough.

 We can do enough to make merry, lasting memories with our children, without putting extra pressure on ourselves.
-Here are a few ideas:
+Here are 4 ideas:

-Downsize Decorations: This is a hard one for me.
-I would love to have a dazzling, Griswold-like display of Christmas lights… but maybe this isn’t the year for that.
-Instead, I plan to focus on smaller things that will have a big impact, like letting my kids each pick a new ornament for the tree, or letting them each get a mini tree for their own room.
+- Downsize Decorations: This is a hard one for me.
+I would love to have a dazzling, Griswold-like display of Christmas lights… but creating that kind of display is a lot of extra work and stress.
+Instead, I plan to focus on smaller things that will have a big impact, like letting my kids each pick a new ornament for the tree or letting them each get a mini tree for their own room.
 That way it’s personal and special to them, rather than something splashy that will require extra planning, set-up and takedown.

-Say No Without Guilt: This is so hard, but so important.
-Living with MS, during a pandemic year, with the holidays coming up can be a recipe for fatigue and burnout.
+- Say No Without Guilt: This is so hard, but so important.
+Living with MS, especially since the onset of COVID, during the holidays can be a recipe for fatigue and burnout.
 That’s why it’s important to protect your precious time and energy.
-So if you get asked to take something on (organize a Zoom holiday meet-up; bake three dozen cookies for a drive-through Christmas party, etc.), it’s OK to say no. If you’re trying to decide, ask yourself:
+So, if you get asked to take something on (organize a holiday meet-up; bake three dozen cookies for Christmas dinner, etc.), it’s OK to say no. If you’re trying to decide, ask yourself:

 - Do I have time for this?